Green Park, Pennsylvania: 20th century

 According to the 1910 census, the population of Green Park was 178.
 Green Park Grange No. 1615 was organized on May 27, 1914, by Edgar A. Stambaugh, with a Pomona Grange for the county established in Green Park on May 23, 1919.
 The Grange building, which closed in 1926, today has been turned into a private residence.

 The Susquehanna River and Western Railroad acquired the bankrupt Perry County Railroad in 1903 and bankrupt N&SVR in 1920 and merged the two.
 By 1934, however, all rails west of New Bloomfield were removed.
 Five years later the railroad ceased operations.

 Notable person

 Green Park is home to Pennsylvania State Representative Perry A. Stambaugh.

 Post Office

 The United States Postal Service recognizes Green Park as a valid mailing address using the 17024 ZIP code.
-Green Park was previously assigned ZIP code 17031, which was officially retired on October 19, 2002, following the closing of the separate Green Park Post Office on August 31, 1996.
+Green Park was previously assigned ZIP code 17031, which was officially retired on October 19, 2002, following closing of the physical Green Park Post Office on August 31, 1996.
 Green Park and the neighboring community of Elliottsburg now share a common post office and ZIP code.